abamrz/aleja-ar/README.md

 ## Overview

 ### What's a AlejaAR?
-AlejaAR is an Android application available on API levels 21 (Lollipop)+.
+AlejaAR is an Android application available on API levels 24 (Nougat) and higher.
 It provides navigation service inside the office buildings using Augmented Reality in mobile camera.

 Please consider and follow the guidelines below to get to know an application better.